“Everyone is chasing happiness, not noticing that happiness is right at their heels.”

 Self-centredness is the hand maiden of unhappiness.
 The best way to break free is to focus on making others happy.

 It is a simple choice that will make you feel so good about yourself.

 If you are someone who feels the world revolves around you and your needs, ask yourself: “Does putting myself first make me happy?

 Let someone go in front of you in the supermarket queue.
 Buy a coffee for the person behind you in the coffee shop.
 Befriend a homeless person.
 Sign up to do some voluntary work.
 Learn to celebrate the happiness of others.
 This will transform your life in miraculous ways.

 5. Free Yourself Through Releasing Your Prisoners

-Are you holding anyone prisoner in your mind… bearing grudge against someone you believe has harmed you or wronged you in the past?
+Are you holding anyone prisoner in your mind… bearing a grudge against someone you believe has harmed you or wronged you in the past?

 This can be a big barrier to experiencing happiness now.

 You may think that, in an ideal world, you could go on hating just this one person and still be happy, but it doesn’t work that way.
 To be truly free and happy, you cannot be in opposition to any part of your world.

 Ask yourself: “What do I want more?
 To continue creating these feelings of contraction inside or to let go and be happy?